bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ![Mapping Task Configuration](./images/MCT%20Config.jpg)

-Run the mapping task and you can check results from the "My Jobs" or "Montor" Service.
+Run the mapping task and you can check results from the "My Jobs" or "Monitor" Service.

 ![Monitor Job Results](./images/Job%20Monitor.jpg)